bintracker/bintracker/docs/setup.md

 > make -f .\Makefile.msys
 ```

-Finally, copy `C:\tools\msys64\usr\bin\msys-2.0.dll` to `bintracker\build`.
+Finally, copy `C:\tools\msys64\usr\bin\msys-2.0.dll` and `C:\tools\msys64\usr\bin\libsqlite3-0.dll` to `bintracker\build` in order to package an executable release from the build directory.
 That's all.
-Unfortunately, building the documentation on Windows is not supported, just use the [online documentation](https://bintracker.org/documentation) instead.
+Building the documentation on Windows is untested, but should work in the same way as on Linux.
+Otherwise just use the [online documentation](https://bintracker.org/documentation) instead.

 ### MacOS, BSD